10 Best Things to do in Shibuya, Tokyo

 Sometimes the best souvenir isn’t something you buy, it’s a photo that perfectly captures your trip.
 This portrait tour does exactly that, pairing you with a professional photographer who knows all of Tokyo’s most photogenic backdrops.
 Over 90 minutes, you’ll explore Shibuya and Shinjuku while posing for vibrant shots that will be edited and sent to you afterward.
 It’s ideal for couples, solo travelers, or anyone who wants memories they’ll actually want to frame.

 We love how this tour blended sightseeing with photography.
 You’ll start off in Shibuya, taking creative shots among the neon lights near Miyashita Park before heading up to a rooftop with sweeping city views.
-Then explore the iconic Shibuya Crossing, while the photographer caputres perfectly picks you out in the sea of people.
+Then explore the iconic Shibuya Crossing, while the photographer captures you perfectly in the sea of people.

 What’s great is you don’t need to be “good at photos”, the photographer guides you on where to stand, how to pose, and even when to just act natural.
 The result?
 Stunning images that tell the story of your night in Tokyo.